Manufacturing Technology Trends That Will Change Your Life

 Just like the Industrial Revolution completely revolutionized manufacturing, digital transformation is changing the industry.
 Not since Henry Ford introduced mass production has there been a revolution of this importance.
 Now, manufacturing companies are using technology to move from mass production to customized production through automation equipment like automated guided vehicles and conveyors.

 Consumer expectations and the introduction of connected devices and platforms are driving the digitization of manufacturing.
-The industry continues to evolve in response to the challenge of ensuring the right products are delivered at the right price to the right person through a process of improved digitalization.
+The industry continues to evolve in response to the challenge of ensuring the right products are delivered at the right price to the correct person through a process of improved digitalization.

 IoT and Industry 4.0